• Recipes

 ↓ Jump to Recipe

-Whether you call it Matilda Chocolate Cake, or the Best Chocolate Cake is up to you, but what I can tell you is that you will never make or eat a better chocolate cake than this.
-It is easy to make, rich, moist, and chocolatey with a delectable shiny chocolate fudge frosting.
+Whether you call it the Best Matilda Chocolate Cake, or the Fudgiest Chocolate Cake is up to you, but what I can tell you is that you will never make or eat a more scrumptious chocolate cake than this.
+It is easy to make, rich, moist, fudgy and chocolatey with a delectable shiny chocolate fudge frosting.
 Bruce would have had no trouble finishing this up 😉

 matilda chocolate cake on a cake stand with a rich and shiny chocolate fudge frosting; picture from the side